samkbell94/manchester-papers/.github/ISSUE_TEMPLATE.md

 ## What's the problem?
-Explain what the problem is, or what improvement you think should be made.
+Explain what the problem is, or what improvement you think should be made to this repository.

-For code:
+### What to include?
+If the repository contains code (this one doesn't), consider:
   - What was the expected behaviour?
   - What actually happened instead?
   - Give steps to reproduce the problem.